Measuring AI, Responsibly – I

 While covering many nations and territories, country selection seems to have been opportunistic, depending on the research contacts and partners the GIRAI team and funders had at the time.
 As a result, geographical coverage tends to overrepresent a few regions and subregions (sub-Saharan Africa and the Caribbean) while underrepresenting others (East Asia and Pacific and Central Asia).

-It would be fine if GIRAI scores were spread out following a normal or Z distribution.
+If GIRAI scores were spread out following a normal or Z distribution, that should not have raised any issues.
 However, most countries score surprisingly low, as shown in the histogram below.

 Indeed, 47 percent (65) of countries score below 10.
 On the other hand, only 12 countries (8.7 %) cross the 50-point barrier.
-Brazil is the top upper-middle-income country (UMC), ranked 18 overall, while Ukraine and the Philippines have managed to beat China somehow.
+Brazil is the top upper-middle-income country (UMC), ranked 18 overall, while Ukraine and the Philippines have somehow beat China (ranked #2 in the Global Vibrancy Tool).
 In addition, almost 40 percent of all countries are either low-income or lower-middle-income, where we should expect a relatively slow and paced dissemination of AI, responsible or otherwise.
 In any case, GIRAI’s score dispersion reflects a power law distribution usually associated with winner-takes-all approaches.
 The cumulative density plot below depicts the situation in relative terms.

 Next, I will examine the index and showcase some data.